basho/basho_docs/source/languages/en/riak/dev/using/search.md

 - `_yz_rb` (Riak bucket)
 - `_yz_err` (extraction error)

-You can query by these fields, just like any other normal Solr fields.
-But most of the time you'll use `_yz_rk` as a query result, which tells you the Riak key that matches the query you just ran.
+You can query on the basis of these fields, just like any other normal Solr fields.
+Most of the time, however, you'll use `_yz_rk` as a query result, which tells you the Riak key that matches the query you just ran.
 Let's see this in detail by running some queries in the next section.

 ## Querying

-After the schema, index, association, population/extraction/indexing has taken place, comes the fun part of querying for data.
+After the schema, index, association, and population/extraction/indexing are taken care of, you can get down to the fun part of querying your data.

 ### Simple Query

-The basic query parameter is `q` via HTTP, or the first parameter of your chosen driver's `search` function.
+The basic query parameter is `q` via HTTP, or the first parameter of your chosen driver's `search` function (there are examples from all of our client libraries below).
 All distributed Solr queries are supported, which actually includes most of the single-node Solr queries.
 This example searches for all documents in which the `name_s` value begins with `Lion` by means of a glob (wildcard) match.

 ```java
 SearchOperation searchOp = new SearchOperation